-Students may be required to submit assignments electronically.
-It is the responsibility of the student to ensure that all electronic submissions are corruption-free.
+Students are required to submit all assignments electronically.
+It is the responsibility of the student to ensure that all electronic submissions have been submitted properly and are corruption-free.

 Any assignment that is detected to be carrying a corrupt file will be immediately destroyed, and the student must resubmit the assignment corruption-free.
 If the assignment is not re-submitted before the assignment deadline it will be marked "late."